-If you are looking for a stick to help you take the best, fastest, and most powerful shots, check out our Best Hockey Sticks Guide.
-We would suggest a high kick point stick from the Bauer Supreme line if you are looking to become a slapshot specialist.
+If you are looking for a stick to help you take the best, fastest, and most powerful shots, check out our Best Hockey Sticks Article .
+We would suggest a high kick point stick from the Bauer Supreme line if you are looking to improve your slapshot!

 Believe it or not, people did not always take slapshots!
 As with any sport, things evolve over time, and with the game of hockey dating back to the late 1800’s, it has definitely changed over the years!